BusraFatma/Data-Analysis-Project/README.md

  **Model Training;**
  - **Anomaly Detection and Prediction Model:** Using machine learning or deep learning techniques, models are developed that detect unexpected changes in current and voltage or potential faults.
 For example, an LSTM (Long Short-Term Memory) network can be used to learn trends and patterns in time series data.

+  **Structure and Working Principle of LSTM:**
+ - LSTM units consist of cell state and three gates:

+Forget Gate: Determines which information of the cell state is to be forgotten.
+Input Gate: Decides how much of the new information should be added to the cell state.
+Output Gate: Determines which information is passed to the next layer.
+These gates decide what information is allowed to pass through and what information is updated in the cell state.
+This structure allows the LSTM to retain information for long periods of time and use this information when needed.

+ -

 **Decision Making and Warning System;**
 - **Automatic Alerts:** The model automatically sends alerts when it detects changes above set thresholds.
 This is critical for protecting equipment and optimising maintenance schedules.